soffes/blog/published/2011-01-31-some-sstoolkit-additions/some-sstoolkit-additions.markdown

 ---
-title: Some SSToolkit Additions
+tags:
+- development
+- ios
-categories: development ios objective-c
+- objective-c
 ---

+# Some SSToolkit Additions

 Over the weekend, I messed around and added some stuff to [SSToolkit](https://github.com/soffes/sstoolkit).
 The most useable thing I added was a simple badge view and cell that wraps it for shows simple badges like Mail.app in iOS.
 Here's a screenshot: